MichaelNeunteufel/NGSDiffGeo/README.md

 # NGSDiffGeo
 This is an add-on package to NGSolve for differential geometry support.
 We focus on Riemannian manifolds.
+Examples and tutorials can be found in the [documentation](https://michaelneunteufel.github.io/NGSDiffGeo/).

 We gratefully acknowledge support by the Austrian Science Foundation [FWF][1] within project grant [J4824 Numerical analysis of curvatures from Regge finite elements][2].